YaserMarey/YaserMarey.github.io/building_openai_whatsapp_1.md

 Recently we were building a chat interface for a Call Center for one of the utility companies here in Egypt.
 We were about to start using Twilio APIs just to know that Metas started to allow anyone to integrate their software systems directly with WhatsApp through WhatsApp Business Platform Cloud API without a middleware such as Twillio!

 That was interesting, but we wanted also to add a chatbot to the call center workforce, so when a customer chats in complaining or enquiring he or she will be initially routed to a bot agent before a human can engage with the customer if needed.
-To our benefit we have now chatGPT which although not that fluent in Arabic "yet" it opens new interesting possibilities of free chat dialog between customers and chatbots rather than templated replies with options to choose from as we were originally planning to build.
+To our benefit, we have now chatGPT which although not that fluent in Arabic "yet" it opens new interesting possibilities of free chat dialog between customers and chatbots rather than templated replies with options to choose from as we were originally planning to build.

 Imagine the potential of fine-tuning a GPT-3 model with a specific corpus collected from past chat history with human agents.
 It could become an expert in handling Egyptian customers!

 In this post, I'll give you an overview of the steps to configure WhatsApp Cloud API and send a test message.
 In the next post, I'll set up a webhook to receive messages from customers, and in the final post, I'll use OpenAI's "still" free API to send back GPT-powered replies.

+***Disclaimer***

-***Disclaimer*** the LLMS currently available through OpenAI API is not as powerful as what you can experience on [chat.openai.com](https://chat.openai.com/chat), but they've promised it will improve soon.
+The LLMS currently available through OpenAI API is not as powerful as what you can experience on [chat.openai.com](https://chat.openai.com/chat), but they've promised it will improve soon.
 Check out their tweet for more info [twitter.com](https://twitter.com/OpenAI/status/1615160228366147585)

 Let's start,